Why First-Time Aircraft Owners Should Take Note

 Before performing any of the above-mentioned tasks among the 32 others, it is always best to consult the service manual of your aircraft.
 For example, how tire changes on a plane are performed will heavily depend on the individual aircraft that’s being serviced, as there are different jacking procedures for different aircraft.

-If servicing shock struts, there is a specific recommendation the FAA makes; sometimes air is needed, sometimes oil, and in some cases, both.
+If servicing shock struts, there is a specific recommendation the FAA makes; sometimes the air is needed, sometimes oil, and in some cases, both.
 Certain manufacturers recommend not using air on the struts, but instead nitrogen.
 Nitrogen prevents any corrosion on the struts from taking place.

 Even updating or replacing fixtures inside of the cabin need to meet certain requirements, such as ensuring all material used meets the burn test requirements.
 These are just a few insightful examples of certain maintenance tasks that you may consider performing yourself.